Are you going on a luxury holiday to Japan?

 But it’s not just the high-end eateries that pull tourists to Japan.
 The country is teeming with regional dishes and unique flavours that offer an incredible insight into the ‘Land of the Rising Sun’.

-Read on to discover seven foods and drinks you need to experience whilst on holiday in Japan.
+So if you're interested in trying Japanese food, don't miss out on seven food and drinks you need to experience whilst on holiday in Japan.

 Roughly translating to ‘cooked however you like’, this famous snack is a savoury pancake made with buckwheat flour that’s garnished with an abundance of spiced cabbage together with array of different toppings of your choosing.
 Meat, seafood, spring onions and eggs are some popular additions, along with Japanese mayonnaise, soy sauce and other condiments to create a unique and incredibly filling snack.